oh yeah, i mean f2p games are generally garbage, and i agree they're predatory. that's a problem that goes way beyond blizzard, though.

 ― Andrew Farrell, Monday, 5 November 2018 01:34 (one year ago) link

 Gamers are the biggest bunch of whiney bitches it's really hilarious

 ― Greta Van Fleek (upper mississippi sh@kedown), Monday, 5 November 2018 01:51 (one year ago) link

 Peak Reddit hysteria was seeing a video of someone throwing their phone out the window after watching the "Do you guys not have phones?" video.

 So, Diablo III...
 I still play - look for the ILX clan on US West.

 ― Elvis Telecom, Monday, 5 November 2018 02:04 (one year ago) link

 ums can we quote you on that

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 5 November 2018 03:09 (ten months ago) link
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 5 November 2018 03:09 (one year ago) link